dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ### A look ahead at Machine Learning implementation (Phase4 of the project): Phase3 to Phase4 Readiness

-The 50‑node regression test demonstrates that the orchestration pipeline has matured to the point where it produces **structured, discriminative signals** suitable for machine learning.
+The 50‑node regression test in the previous update demonstrates that the orchestration pipeline has matured to the point where it produces **structured, discriminative signals** suitable for machine learning.
 While Phase3 is still evolving (e.g., reboot logic, health‑check tagging), the current implementation already provides ML‑ready features.
+This UPDATE expounds upon  some of these ML-ready features and how they relate to the Phase4 implemenation of this project.

 #### Signals Established in Phase3
 - **Ghost context tagging**